Madina Hamidi: Biography

-Pageants
+Model career

 She continued her studies as a beautician, where she comes in contact with the world of fashion.
 At some point she was asked to replace a model which hadn't shown up.
 She loved this but her mother didn't so much.
 She turned down assignments until she was asked to walk a show in Amsterdam.
 After this she and her mother didn't get along anymore, so she moved out, which wasn't easy.

 At some point she was near to committing suicide or at least self-mutilation.
 It took her a while in a psychiatric clinic before it dawned on her she had the key to her salvation in her own hands.

 This motivated her to spend all her energy on the Miss Diamond pageant.

 In December she was crowned Miss Diamond 2011 after a unanimous decision of the jury, which never happened before in the 29 years this price is being awarded.

 In 2012 she wins the Belgian preselection of the Miss Earth pageant and goes to Manila to represent Belgium.